-Then what exactly is the point of even having Article 17?
-The tax treaty assigns primary taxing jurisdiction to one or the other country (sometimes both).
+Then what exactly is the point of even having a tax treaty?
+The tax treaty assigns primary taxing jurisdiction to one or the other country (sometimes partially both).
 In this case, the primary taxing jurisdiction with respect to the pension distribution is the U.K. The U.S. may also tax the income, but must provide foreign tax credits to offset taxes paid to the U.K.

 Step 4: Determine if there is an exception to the savings clause